LaboniAkter84/Sales-Analysis-Dashboard-/README.md

 **Top 5 Customers by Revenue:** The top spenders — Ian (128K), Morgan (125K), Chloe (119K), Seth (115K), and Kaitlyn (113K) — are tightly clustered, showing revenue concentration isn't dangerously dependent on a single "whale" customer, but does point to a small VIP cohort worth a dedicated retention strategy.

-**Total Revenue by Customer Priority** This is the most counter-intuitive finding in the whole report: customers labeled "Average" priority generate the most revenue (12M), followed by "Low" (9M), while "High" (3M) and "High Value" (1M) tiers generate the least revenue.
+**Total Revenue by Customer Priority:** This is the most counter-intuitive finding in the whole report: customers labeled "Average" priority generate the most revenue (12M), followed by "Low" (9M), while "High" (3M) and "High Value" (1M) tiers generate the least revenue.
 This strongly suggests the current customer-priority labeling is misaligned with actual revenue contribution, and the business may be under-investing attention in its true top-revenue segment while over-prioritizing a small "High Value" tag that isn't actually the most valuable.

 ### 4. Product